devopness/devopness/docs/applications/link-server-to-application.md

 :::note

-**NOTE**: Here `server` and `application` were used as examples of resource types.
+Here `server` and `application` were used as examples of resource types.
 However, the steps to link two resources are the same for any environment's resources that can be linked.
 Clicking the `LINK TO` dropdown will list all available options of resource types to be linked to the selected resource.

 :::